 If you're located in Las Vegas or Lake Tahoe, you might have 3x the demand on weekends compared to weekdays.
 However, if you are in a major urban city such as New York City with lots of business travelers mid-week, the demand can be close to equal when comparing mid week versus the weekend.

 Luckily enough, we provide a free demo so you can take your VRBO or Homeaway listing (or a neighbors of similar size and quality if you haven’t yet created your listing) and plug it into a demo to help get a solid understanding of the difference in demand for weekends compared to weekdays.

 5. Research major events and holidays that spike demand for vacation rentals

 Major events can create peak demand in many markets and are the best times to maximize earnings.
 It's important to do some research on major events in your market, especially for events that happen consistently year over year.

 An event can be defined as anything that causes a spike in demand in your vacation rental market, including conferences, holidays, music festivals, etc. It's important to note, however, that major events can sometimes have a negative effect on demand because of an increase in supply.

 First time hosts can list their home for that one event, causing an increase in supply and therefore increased competition.
 Because of the ever changing demand and supply for events, we recommend using Beyond so you can ensure that you are always the most competitively priced host or property manager in your neighborhood.

 VRBO and Homeaway Pro Tips!

--Unlike the hotel and Airbnb industry, VRBO pricing relies on seasons rather than nightly prices.
-For this reason, it is important to utilize the weekend and event season settings on your VRBO listing.
+Unlike the hotel and Airbnb industry, VRBO pricing relies on seasons rather than nightly prices.
+For this reason, it's important to utilize the weekend and event season settings on your VRBO listing.